Personal Data Parents Should Protect | Apps that Collect the Most Data

 In a world of easy internet access, our children are vulnerable to online criminals.
 There are several types of personal data that parents should protect for their kids.
-We’ll take a look at what you need to know to keep your family safe from cybercrime.
+We’ll take a look at what you need to know to keep your family safe online.

 Your Children Are Vulnerable Online

 Because we all use the web so much, it’s easy to forget about internet privacy.
 Companies, agencies, and other organizations track us when we are online: our location, our financial data, and our personal information, as well as what we buy.
 Even our conversations are recorded and stored by companies.

 Companies use this data for marketing.
 Unfortunately, hackers and other criminals can access it to steal, defame, and otherwise harm our children.
 One of the main forms that kids are at risk is through the use of apps.
 Apps are used for education, social media, gaming, messaging, and streaming entertainment.
 These are just one facet of a child’s internet use.

 Ways to Protect Your Family

 The first step is to talk to your children.
 As long as your children are online, they are not too young to learn about internet safety.
 Set age-appropriate rules and boundaries for internet usage.
 Then, teach them to understand why you’ve put these in place.